bitovi/eggstractor/docs/DOCS.md

 There are 2 types of output:

-Templatized/Templated (default) - Each mixin/classname/tailwind utility contains all the styles for a component of a component set.
+Templated (default) - Each mixin/classname/tailwind utility contains all the styles for a component of a component set.
 The naming/selector contains all of the required variants for that component.

 Combinatorial - Each mixin/classname/tailwind utility contains partial styles for components of a component set.
 The naming/selector contains only the subset of the required variants for that component related to those styles.